PostHog/posthog.com/contents/founders/learnings-from-elon.md

 2. **We (mostly) bias to experience** because we give people autonomy, but they’re more likely to have families and not want to work until midnight on weekends.

 3. **Artificial deadlines generate more technical debt**, which slows us down in the long term.
-We grow by shipping, not by hiring salespeople, so optimizing for lon

-g-term speed is better for us.
+We grow by shipping, not by hiring salespeople, so optimizing for long-term speed is better for us.

 > **Takeaway:** Artificial deadlines are great for focusing large organizations.
 In startups, I think you need to either be all in on working 28 hours a day, 9 days a week with mostly younger team, or build a smaller, more experienced team.
 Artificial deadlines work for the former, not the latter.